 It is better to be tested for HIV during pregnancy than to wait until delivery.
 If a woman without prenatal HIV test results declines HIV testing during delivery, hospitals are required to conduct expedited HIV testing on her newborn.
-Treatments for mom during or shortly after delivery can reduce transmission from mother to baby by up to two-thirds.
+Treatments for mom during or shortly after delivery can reduce transmission from mother to baby by up to twothirds.
 If you are HIV positive, do not breastfeed your baby.
-The HIV virus can be carried in breast milk.
+HIV can be carried in breast milk.